Positroids are 3-colorable: Loops, coloops and parallel elements in a L -graphs

 \section{Loops, coloops and parallel elements in a \reflectbox{L}-graphs}

-In the \reflectbox{L}-graph, a loop of the positroid is represented by a source (an external vertex labelling a horizontal edge of the lattice path) that is not linked to anything.
-A coloop is represented by a sink (an external vertex labelling a vertical edge of the lattice path) that is not linked to anything.
+In the \reflectbox{L}-graph, a loop of the positroid is represented by a source that is not linked to anything.
+A coloop is represented by a sink that is not linked to anything.
 Figure \ref{loopcoloop} below presents the \reflectbox{L}-graph of a positroid containing loops and a coloop.

-Since the set of all sinks in the \reflectbox{L}-graph is a base of the positroid, a pair of elements can be parallel if both elements are sources or if one is a source and the other is a sink.
+Since the set of all sinks in the \reflectbox{L}-graph is a base of the positroid, a pair of elements can be parallel only if both elements are sources or if one is a source and the other is a sink.
 Let $h_i$ and $h_j$ be two sources in the \reflectbox{L}-graph of a positroid $\mathcal{P}$ such that $h_i$ is to the right of $h_j$, and let $w$ be the first internal vertex above $h_i$.

 \textbullet \; $h_i$ and $h_j$ are parallel if and only if any directed path starting from $h_j$ must go through $w$.\\